-Gary is a long-time Basin resident and the owner and lead consultant for Withinsight, a Nelson-based company.
-His career included senior management positions in the International and Canadian Red Cross, BC Healthcare system and Columbia Basin Trust.
-Withinsight supports non-profits, local governments, First Nations and institutions—focusing often on planning processes, stakeholder engagement, board development and evaluation.
-He’s an active volunteer in Nelson and is currently serving as Vice President of Amnesty International in Canada.
+Gary is the coordinator of the Trust’s Advisor team.
+He is a long-time Basin resident and the owner and lead consultant for Withinsight, a Nelson-based company.
+He is an active volunteer in Nelson and is currently serving as Vice President of Amnesty International in Canada.

 Kevin is a career non-profit administrator and the past Executive Director of the Alberta Media Arts Alliance (AMAAS).
-He has previously worked in senior roles for the Calgary Society of Independent Filmmakers (CSIF), NUTV, and the EPCOR CENTRE for the Performing Arts.
 Kevin has a Masters Degree in Public Administration, specializing in non-profit management, from the University of Victoria.
-Additionally, Kevin works as a senior election official for the City of Fernie, Elections Canada and Elections Alberta.
+Kevin also works as a senior election official for the City of Fernie, Elections Canada and Elections Alberta.

 Zoë has worked with non-profit societies and co-operatives around the Basin for the past 25 years.
-She is currently the Coordinator of the Upper Columbia Co-op Council, a non-profit association of 20 co-ops and credit unions based in Nelson.
-As a consultant, she works with established organizations on board development, organizational effectiveness, and strategic planning.
-Her work with emerging enterprises includes feasibility studies, group development, and business planning.
-She spearheaded the development of Kootenay Co-op Radio in 1997, and for the past 10 years has lived on an orchard outside of Nelson with her partner, their daughter, and their two fuzzy dogs.
+She is currently the Coordinator of the Upper Columbia Co-op Council and as a consultant, she works with established organizations on board development, organizational effectiveness, and strategic planning.